cjwit/rhythm/pitch.md

 * A set of pitches (scale) used at random vs a collection of related pitches that carry expectations in terms of melodic development and motion (interactive with randomized pitches vs a maqam performance)
 * This sense of mode is not unique to other places (India, Middle East), it defines how we conceptualize major and minor

+## Texture

+* Odetta, Moses, Moses as example of multiple melody